nelsonjunior-java/waes-assignment/README.md

-###Suggestions for improvements
+### Suggestions for improvements

 * Implement some microservices resilience patterns such as Circuit Breaker and Retry

 * Create an API Gateway as a common entrypoint routing requests to the services

-* Implement some authentication and authorization method such OAuth or JWT
+* Implement some authentication and authorization method such as OAuth or JWT

-* Implement a caching system with Redis to avoid unecessary hits on the mongo DB database and improve performance
+* Implement a caching system with Redis to avoid unnecessary hits on the mongo DB and improve app performance